rammadhav929/django-todo-app/README.md

 The app also stores the date automatically when each task is created — shown beside the task like:
 (20 Nov 2025)

+employees is actually Todo app you can rename it